garethjmsaunders/code-style-guide/css.md

 </div>
 ```

 The separation of concerns allows you to keep code self-sufficient, ignorant, and ultimately a lot more maintainable.
 Code which adheres to the separation of concerns can be much more confidently modified, edited, extended, and maintained because we know how far its responsibilities reach.
-We know that modifying layout, for example, will only ever modify layout—nothing else.
+We know that modifying layout, for example, will only ever modify layout — nothing else.

 The separation of concerns increases reusability and confidence whilst reducing dependency.